yceruto/option-type/README.md

 [![License](https://poser.pugx.org/yceruto/option-type/license)](https://packagist.org/packages/yceruto/option-type)
 [![PHP Version Require](https://poser.pugx.org/yceruto/option-type/require/php)](https://packagist.org/packages/yceruto/option-type)

-An Option class that represents an optional value.
-It's about null safety in PHP!
+The `Option` class represents a value that might or might not be there—it’s all about making sure you handle `null` safely in PHP!

 > [!NOTE]
 > Inspired by [Rust's Option type](https://doc.rust-lang.org/std/option/) and other
 > languages like Scala, Swift, F#, etc.

-Working with a data type like `Option`, which can explicitly express the absence of a value (similar to `None` in other languages), can significantly enhance the safety and ease of handling `null` values in PHP!
+Using a data type like `Option`, which clearly shows when there’s no value (similar to `None` in other languages), can really boost the safety and simplicity of managing `null` values in PHP.
 It’s a game-changer!

 ## Installation